-The Company follows the two-class method to compute basic and diluted net loss per share attributable to common stockholders when shares meet the definition of participating securities.
-The two-class method determines net loss per common share for each class of common and participating securities according to dividends declared or accumulated and participation rights in undistributed earnings.
-The two-class method requires income available to common stockholders for the period to be allocated between common and participating securities based upon their respective rights to share in the earnings as if all income for the period had been distributed.
-During periods of loss, there is no allocation required under the two-class method since the redeemable convertible preferred stock did not have a contractual obligation to share in the Company's losses.
+The Company applies the two-class method to compute basic and diluted net loss per share attributable to common stockholders when shares meet the definition of participating securities.
+The two-class method determines net loss per share for each class of common and redeemable convertible preferred stock according to dividends declared or accumulated and participation rights in undistributed earnings.
+The two-class method requires income (loss) available to common stockholders for the period to be allocated between common and redeemable convertible preferred stock based upon their respective rights to share in the earnings as if all income (loss) for the period had been distributed.
+During periods of loss, there is no allocation required under the two-class method since the redeemable convertible preferred stock does not have a contractual obligation to share in the Company's losses.

 Basic net loss per share attributable to common stockholders is computed by dividing net loss attributable to common stockholders by the weighted-average number of common shares outstanding during the period without consideration of potentially dilutive common stock.
 Diluted net loss per share attributable to common stockholders reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the earnings of the Company unless inclusion of such shares would be anti-dilutive.
-As the Company has only incurred losses, basic and diluted net loss per share is the same.
+Since the Company has only incurred losses, basic and diluted net loss per share is the same.
+Securities that could potentially dilute net loss per share in the future that were not included in the computation of diluted net loss per share are as follows: